Home » Category » Farm, Pet & Ranch » Tips for Successfully Stocking Pet Products

 Tips for Successfully Stocking Pet Products

 From puppies to parakeets, cats to chameleons, gerbils to goldfish, we love our pets.
-A look at anyone’s social media feed proves how devoted we are to our animal companions, but the numbers speak loudly as well. the American Pet Products Association found pet owners spent $103.6 billion on pet-related products in 2020.
+A look at anyone’s social media feed proves how devoted we are to our animal companions, but the numbers speak loudly as well.
+The American Pet Products Association found pet owners spent $103.6 billion on pet-related products in 2020.
 The organization predicts sales for 2021 will grow 5.8 percent, well above the average annual growth of 3 to 4 percent.

 It can be daunting for home improvement retailers to compete with specialty pet stores and online retailers, but there is a place for your operation in this lucrative category.
 Read on to discover best practices for adding pet items to your inventory, including what products to start with and how to train employees in this specialized area.
 And visit hardwareretailing.com/pets to learn how to welcome pets into your store and special services you can offer pet owners.